 In certain situations, when an accused person misses a court date, the court will issue a bench warrant with discretion.
 Under these circumstances, the court will adjourn the matter to another remand date without authoring a bench warrant.
+If you appear in court on your next scheduled court date, the discretionary bench warrant can be cancelled.
 If you do not attend on that occasion, a bench warrant will be ordered.

 Why the Timing of the Bench Warrant is Important